TableFlipStudio/Dont-Get-Expelled/README.md

 <!--insert instructions on downloading the game files here AND instruction on how to add python to Path-->

 </details>

+## :exclamation: :exclamation: ERRORS  :exclamation::exclamation:
+- YOU DON'T HAVE THE LASTEST VERSION OF THE GAME:

+    If you are having trouble running the game, or see an error message saying that the game is out of date (look up), you can try to update the game by repeating the process form the installation tab.

 ## Game Manual file
 Welcome!
 This manual should be an in-game feature but the **programmers** are lazy sleaze bags so here comes a markdown file!